 Humans have loved songs and music for centuries.
 Many people find peace in the subtle rhythm of tunes, while others symbolize music to be a source of fun and enjoyment.
+Side from those, music lovers also find a fulfilling career with music.
 A difference is seen between musical choices among different individuals.
 But there is only a slight chance of someone not liking music at all.

 We all have that one particular song that brings us joy and calms our nerves.
 But how does a sound produce this sense of happiness?
 Why we humans can never get enough of music and melodies.
 What is the reason behind this unnamed passion for music?
 Let’s discuss all this!

 One of the biggest reasons why we find music comforting is that it brings back old memories.
 It is just like the perfume effect.
 When you wear a specific scent for a special occasion, whenever you will smell it again, you will relive the memory of wearing it for the first time.
 This is why people prefer wearing unique fragrances for special events.

 The same phenomenon is applied to music.
 Melody and rhythm can trigger feelings from sadness to serenity and joy to awe; they can bring memories from childhood vividly back to life.
 Thus, when you hear a song, you remember the time you heard it before.
 This way, a certain emotional attachment is created with music.

 From an evolutionary point of view, music didn’t play any role in the lifestyle.
 It didn’t affect life like food or shelter.
 Meaning, it did nothing to help our distant ancestors survive and reproduce.
 Yet music and its effects are in powerful evidence across virtually all cultures, so it must satisfy some sort of universal need.